Are you worried about your computer’s temperature? Excessive heat can affect your device’s performance and your hard drive’s lifespan.

 You can replace an internal fan relatively simply, but on some models, taking off the casing can void your warranty.
 Laptop and Windows tablet fans can’t be easily replaced.
 And if you’re not experienced enough, there’s no point in jeopardising your data.
 Take it to your local specialists.

 What Is a Good Temperature for Your Computer?

 The fans on my computer stopped working >.< pic.twitter.com/OUgLJsqJCM

 What should you take from all this?
 Ideally, your room should be about 23°C/73°F, but anything in excess of 27°C /80°F can be detrimental to your computer.

-There are numerous things you can do to keep it cool, including:
+There are numerous things you can do to keep your PC cool, including:

-- Giving your computer time to cool itself down;
+- Give your computer time to cool down.